Medicare open enrollment dates

-During this annual enrollment period (AEP) you can make changes to various aspects of coverage.
+During the annual enrollment period (AEP) you can make changes to various aspects of coverage.
 If you’re enrolled in Medicare, you can:

 - You can switch from Original Medicare to Medicare Advantage, or vice versa.

 - You can also switch from one Medicare Advantage plan to another, or from one Medicare Part D (prescription drug) plan to another.

 - And if you didn’t enroll in a Medicare Part D plan when you were first eligible, you can do so during the general open enrollment, although a late enrollment penalty may apply.

 If you want to enroll in a Medicare Advantage plan, you must meet some basic criteria.

 - You must be enrolled in Medicare Part A and B.